College Football Picks for Week 2

 Koster: Texas

-Joe Burrow looked ferocious and the LSU defense a murders’ row in Week 1.
-Sam Ehlinger will be a different type of matchup and this is the type of home game Austin’s been pinning for for years.
+Joe Burrow looked ferocious and the LSU defense was a murders’ row in Week 1.
+Sam Ehlinger will be a different type of matchup and this is the type of home game Austin’s been pining for for years.
 Texas 25, LSU 20

 Giuffra: LSU